gitkraken/vscode-gitlens/README.md

 # What's new in GitLens 8
 ## 8.2 &mdash; April 2018
-- Adds new *GitLens History* explorer to explore the history of the current file &mdash; same as the history view in the *GitLens* explorer when undocked
+- Adds new stand-alone *GitLens History* explorer to visualize the history of the current file &mdash; undocked version of the *GitLens* explorer history view
 - Adds richer tooltips to the *GitLens* explorer and *GitLens Results* view, and richer working tree and upstream status to the *GitLens* explorer
 - Adds an indicator to the *GitLens* explorer's branch history to mark the synchronization point between the local and remote branch (if available)
 - Adds ability to easily switch between relative and absolute dates via the `gitlens.defaultDateStyle` settings &mdash; closes [#312](https://github.com/eamodio/vscode-gitlens/issues/312)